MedPage Today

 MedPage Today is a medical news-focused site owned by Ziff-Davis, LLC.
 It is based in New York City, and is geared primarily toward medical and health professionals.
+The company covers clinical and policy news and medical meetings.
+MedPage's Editor in Chief is Jeremy Faust, an emergency physician at Brigham and Women's Hospital and an assistant professor at Harvard Medical School.
+MedPage's editorial board was formed in 2022.

 History

 The news service MedPage Today was founded by Robert S. Stern in March 2005.
 In January 2010, the organization was provided approval for offering American Academy of Family Physicians-accredited CME credits in collaboration with the Office of Continuing Medical Education at the University of Pennsylvania School of Medicine.

 In December 2010, the organization was acquired by Everyday Health, a subsidiary of Ziff-Davis.
 In July 2011, MedPage Today announced a collaboration with the American Heart Association for a daily email newsletter named Cardiovascular Daily.
 In June 2017, MedPage Today started to collaborate with the Endocrine Society on a "Reading Room" combining articles from the two organizations.

 MedPage has won several Platinum eHealthcare Leadership Award multiple times in different categories.